-Installing from the store is the recommended way, experienced users also have the possibility to download SilentNotes directly for sideloading.
+Installing from the store is the recommended way, experienced users also have the possibility to download SilentNotes directly from this site for sideloading.

-Write your ideas en route on your Android phone, and finish the notes on your Windows PC at home.
+Write your ideas on the way on your Android phone, and finish the notes on your Windows PC at home.
 Or copy paste an article at home and share it with the computer at the office.
-Wherever you are, SilentNotes is at hand to remember what you need later.

 Whenever an application promises security and confidentiality, users just have to trust the developer team.
 Not only is it challenging to do encryption right, users are more and more accustomed to pay with their personal data, to benefit from new technologies.
 We believe that the best way to build trust is to publish the entire source code, this is why SilentNotes was turned into an open source project hosted at GitHub.
 There you can verify for yourself, what the application really does.